The Espinosa family has been at the forefront of professional dance, and its teaching, since the early 19th century.

 LSC broadens course provision

-London Studio Centre introduced its unique Foundation Degree Arts programme to provide access to higher education qualifications for exceptionally talented young students, validated by University for the Creative Arts.
+London Studio Centre introduced its unique Foundation Degree Arts programme to provide access to higher education qualifications for exceptionally talented young students.

-In addition, this new partnership broadened LSC’s postgraduate provision of dance education qualifications.
+In addition, LSC’s broadened its postgraduate provision of dance education qualifications.
 These postgraduate courses are designed specifically to be delivered by distance learning for professional practitioners who wish to transition into teaching.

-In parallel to these new qualifications validated by UCA, LSC broadened its postgraduate provision with Middlesex University to support and develop professional performers.
+As well as these new qualifications, LSC broadened its postgraduate provision with Middlesex University to support and develop professional performers.